NINAnor/ecRxiv_gjengroing_review/README.md

 -   `YYY` = three digit minor version number.
 Minor version changes include updates bigger than just an increase in the data (e.g. from a yearly update), but smaller than a major update.

-If unsure about how to name you version, note that major version are published side-by-side, whereas minor versions overwrite eachother.
+If unsure about how to name you version, note that major version are published side-by-side, whereas minor versions overwrite each other.